 The answer is that not all Bibles are translations—or at least not translations of the same texts.
 It isn’t common knowledge, but there are two different types of texts (originals) from which Bibles are translated.

 The first is called the Masoretic Text, which contains the Old Testament, and the Textus Receptus, which contains the New Testament.
 These two originals were used to translate the KJV.
-To date, the KJV is the ONLY Bible in the English language that is completely translated from these.
+To date, the KJV is one of the best known Bibles in the English language that is completely translated from these.

 The second type of text is called the Septuagint (commonly called LXX) for the Old Testament and the Alexandrian text-type for the New Testament.
 These are the originals from which all other English Bibles are translated.